MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 providing details of the type of interactions and extent of usage.

-29/07/2024 (Spring 2024) © University of Technology Sydney Page 10 of 12Academic integrity breaches
+29/07/2024 (Spring 2024) © University of Technology Sydney Page 10 of 12Academic [[integrity]] breaches

-A breach of academic integrity is also known as 'academic misconduct'.
+A breach of academic [[integrity]] is also known as 'academic misconduct'.
 A breach occurs if you engage in behaviour

-that undermines academic integrity, such as plagiarism and cheating (see Student Rule 16.2).
+that undermines academic [[integrity]], such as plagiarism and cheating (see Student Rule 16.2).

 Plagiarism can take a number of forms including but not limited to: